-Select the Font tab and define font properties, such as font name, size, bold and text alignment.
+Select the Font tab and define font properties such as font name, size, bold, and text alignment.

-Select the Fill color tab and define a color for the text:
+Select the Fill Color tab and define a color for the text:

-Finally, click Ok to apply the new settings:
+Click Ok to apply the new settings:

 3 – Adding a logo

-4 – Graphic enhancements
+4 – Graphic design

 5 – QR Code